HarrisonPierce/HarrisonPierce/README.md

-- Big computers guy.
-Build my first PC in 8th grade, did some hacking in high school along with some gaming video production.
-Studied computer science in college and went on to work in software marketing.
-Been interested in cypto since the early days of Ethereum ~2015-16, started investing in 2018, decided it was time to pursue a career in blockchain technology around 2021.
+- Built my first PC in 8th grade, did some hacking in high school along with some gaming video production.
+Studied computer science in college and continued on to work in software marketing after graduation.
+Blockchain technology first peaked my interest in 2015-16 when Ethereum first started gaining traction.
+Later, I started crypto investing in about 2018.
+Since then I have engaged in numerous personal projects and experiments including, Helium mining, Solidity development, and working with Avax nodes to name a few.
 - 💞️ I’m looking to collaborate on a project in the defi space with big ambitions
 - 📫 How to reach me;
 - hpierce370@gmail.com